 Danger UXB – The Story of Six Brave Royal Engineers Who Died at Nantwich

-On 17th August, 1940, six brave men from the Royal Engineers Bomb Disposal team sadly lost their lives trying to defuse a bomb in the fields around Nantwich in Cheshire, and this is their story………
+\On 17th August 1940, six brave men from the Royal Engineers Bomb Disposal team tragically lost their lives while attempting to defuse a bomb in fields near Nantwich, Cheshire.
+This is their story……

-Thanks to the work and knowledge of local historian, Andrew Lamberton, I was made aware of the story of the six bomb disposal men that were killed in the early stages of WW2, close to the town of Nantwich.
-Working closely with Andrew and with the help of photographs taken at the time, we have been able to piece together what happened on that fateful day in August 1940.
+Thanks to the work and knowledge of local historian Andrew Lamberton, I became aware of the story of the six bomb disposal men who were killed in the early stages of WWII near Nantwich.
+Working closely with Andrew, and with the help of photographs taken at the time, we have been able to piece together what happened on that fateful day in August 1940.

-Initially it was thought that the bomb that killed the men was one of five German bombs that were dropped on the same night, in the area around Nantwich, from what was believed to be one single German Bomber, most likely a Heinkel He III, returning from a bombing raid in Liverpool, although so far, we have been unable to verify this.
+Initially, it was thought that the bomb which killed the men was one of five German bombs dropped on the same night in the Nantwich area, believed to have come from a single German bomber, most likely a Heinkel He III, returning from a raid on Liverpool.
+However, this has not yet been verified.

 img_6129